commonmark/commonmark-java/README.md

 See the [spec.txt](commonmark-test-util/src/main/resources/spec.txt)
 file if you're wondering which version of the spec is currently implemented.
 Also check out the [CommonMark dingus] for getting familiar with the syntax or trying out edge cases.
+If you clone the repository, you can also use the `DingusApp` class to try out things interactively.

 Usage